chrisgrieser/nvim-various-textobjs/README.md

 ```

 ### Delete Surrounding Indentation
 Using the indentation textobject, you can also create custom indentation-related utilities.
-A common operation is to remove the line before and after an indentation, like in this case where remove the `foo` condition for running the two print commands:
+A common operation is to remove the line before and after an indentation.
+Take for example this case where you are removing the `foo` condition:

 ```lua
 -- before (cursor on `print("bar")`)